 So, apparently I’m not the only one with zucchini on the brain right now.
-Just as I was starting my zucchini fest, I saw this recipe for Zucchini-Chocolate Chip Muffins on Recipe Girl.
+Back in July of 2008, I was starting my zucchini fest.
+I saw this recipe for Zucchini-Chocolate Chip Muffins on Recipe Girl.
 Since I had plenty of zucchini, I decided to give them a try.

 On my first attempt, my muffins turned out flat and the chocolate chips sunk to the bottom.
 However, my husband loved them anyway and requested more.
 So I made a second attempt.
 This time I upped the baking powder to 1 1/2 tsp.
 Also, I tossed the chocolate chips in a little flour to give them a light coating.
 I forgot that this helps those chunks of chocolaty goodness remain equally distributed in the muffin.
 I have to tell you they turned out much better.
 No chips at the bottom and nice rounded tops.

-Now, I also followed the “fill the muffin 2/3 full of batter rule” and I got 18 muffins from this recipe.
-Next time, I’ll try to fill 12 and see if the muffins get fuller.
-Anyway to show the difference between my first attempt and second attempt at this muffins, I have posted pictures of both.
+Now, I also followed the “fill the muffin 2/3 full of batter rule” when first making these and I got 18 muffins from this recipe.
+Now I just fill 12 and the muffins get fuller.
+Anyway to show the difference between my first attempt and second attempt at these muffins, I have included pictures of both.
 The first picture is the first attempt.
 Notice the difference.
 The second attempt is fluffier, fuller muffin.

 - UNBLEACHED ALL-PURPOSE FLOUR

 - GROUND CINNAMON